rollchains/spawn/docs/versioned_docs/version-v0.50.x/01-setup/02-install-spawn.md

 ## Command not found error

-# If you get "command 'spawn' not found", run the following
+If you get "command 'spawn' not found", run:

 ```bash
 # Gets your operating system